vercel-community/rust/README.md

 **Step 5** — You're all set.
 Run `vercel dev` to develop your project locally.
 You can connect a Git repository to Vercel, or use `vercel` to start deploying your project on Vercel.

+💡If when deploying to Vercel you get an `"invalid "runtime"` error, try downgrading your project's NodeJS version from v20 to v18.
+This relates to build image compatability which you can read about [here](https://vercel.com/docs/deployments/build-image#runtime-support).
+The NodeJS version can be changed via a menu in the Vercel admin dashboard under, Projects > _Your Project_ > Settings.
+Scroll down to header, "Node.js Version".

 ## Advanced Usage

 ### Toolchain Overrides